The CT10 NNLO Global Analysis of QCD: Heavy-flavor scheme in the CT10NNLO fit

 \subsection{A phenomenological illustration}

 In Fig.~\ref{fig:F2c_Qbin}, the CT10 NLO/NNLO predictions for $F_{2}^{c\bar{c}}$ are compared to a recent data set from the H1 collaboration \cite{Aaron:2011gp}, in which the charm structure function $F_{2}^{c\bar{c}}$ was extracted from the $D^{*}$ meson distribution.
 Predictions for $F_{2}^{c\bar{c}}$ are computed as a function of the momentum fraction $x$ for five different bins of $Q$.
 The dashed red lines and solid blue lines represent the S-ACOT-$\chi$ predictions at NLO and NNLO, respectively.
-The inputs are the pole mass $m_{c}=1.3$ GeV and the strong coupling constant $\alpha_{s}(M_{Z})=0.118$.
 Although this specific data set \cite{Aaron:2011gp} was not included in the CT10 fits, the overall agreement is very good.
 The NLO and NNLO predictions are close to one another for the most part, at least in the intermediate $10^{-3}\leq x\leq10^{-2}$ kinematic region, in which the bulk of the data was collected.
 However, the NLO prediction is shown for a particular factorization scale that improved agreement with the data, $\mu=\sqrt{Q^{2}+m_{c}^{2}}$, while a more typical scale choice $\mu=Q$ was taken at NNLO.
 In general, the NLO predictions for $F_{2}^{c\bar{c}}$ are characterized by a wide band of the scale dependence uncertainty.
 This band is reduced significantly when going to NNLO, and the NNLO predictions in the S-ACOT-$\chi$ scheme are closer to those in the FONLL-C and TR$'$ schemes \cite{Guzzi:2011ew}.
 The NNLO predictions are therefore more robust compared to NLO.

 \figFtctotA